-It is reported that roughly 70% of injury in gymnasts happen during landing tasks (Xiao et al, 2017) with ankle injuries most commonly occurring (Westermann et al, 2015; Marshall et al, 2007).)
+during landing tasks (Xiao et al., 2017) with ankle injuries most commonly occurring (Marshall et al., 2007; Westermann et al., 2015).)
 Landing requires gymnasts to absorb extremely high impact forces which are thought to put gymnasts at increased risk of injury (Bradshaw and Hume 2012).
-PVGRF as high as 7.1-15.8 times bodyweight are thought to put significant stress on the ankle joint and surrounding soft tissues during impact exposing gymnasts to injury (Slater et al, 2015; Wade et al, 2012).
-Elite gymnasts are required to perform in excess of 200 landing impacts per week (Gittoes and Irwin, 2012) causing repeated exposure to large impact forces (Ortega et al, 2010, Kirialanis et al, 2003).
+PVGRF as high as 7.1-15.8 times bodyweight are thought to put significant stress on the ankle ioint and surrounding soft tissues during impact exposing gymnasts to injury (Slater et al., 2015; Wade et al., 2012).
+Elite gymnasts are required to perform in excess of 200 landing impacts per week (Gittoes & Irwin, 2012) causing repeated exposure to large impact forces (Kirialanis et al., 2003; Ortega et al., 2010).
 Injuries are thought to be caused by the interaction between high impact force and the inadequate means of attenuating joint loads during landings (Sands, 2000).
 The link between biological failure of healthy tissue and high impact forces has yet to be examined in gymnastics.
-A number of studies demonstrated that gymnasts experience higher impact forces compared to recreational athletes when landing from different drop heights but none have reported on injury rates (Christofridou et al, 2017; Seegmiller and McCaw, 2017).
+A number of studies demonstrated that gymnasts experience higher impact forces compared to recreational athletes when landing from different drop heights but none have reported on injury rates (Christofridou et al., 2017; Seegmiller and McCaw, 2017).
 Quantifying the range at which impact forces may increase ankle injury risk is therefore not known due to the lack of studies investigating impact forces and injury rates.

-Inter-limb asymmetry of landing force has been associated with ankle injury in gymnastics (Moresi et al, 2013).
-Inter-limb asymmetry of landing force is described as the difference between kinetic variable VGRF of the right and left limbs during landing task (Zifchock, Davis and Hamill, 2006).
-Gymnasts that display inter-limb asymmetries of greater than 10% are considered to have increased risk of injury (Campbell et al, 2019, Lilley, Bradshaw and Rice, 2007, Moresi, Bradshaw, et al 2013).
-The uneven distribution of impact forces between limbs is thought to cause altered mechanical stress on different body tissues, exposing one side over the other leading to ankle injury (Čuk and Marinsek, 2013).
-Only a small number of studies involving gymnasts have demonstrated inter-limb asymmetry of landing force during drop land tasks, reporting increased injury risk (Campbell et al, 2019, Moresi et al, 2013, Pajek et al, 2016).
-Studies focusing on dynamic gymnastic specific tasks including handstand and somersault tasks have demonstrated inter-limb asymmetry of landing force (Exell, Robinson and Irwin, 2016; Campbell et al, 2019).
+Inter-limb asymmetry of landing force has been associated with ankle injury in gymnastics (Moresi et al., 2013).
+Inter-limb asymmetry of landing force is described as the difference between kinetic variable PVGRF of the right and left limbs during landing task (Zifchock et al., 2006).
+Gymnasts that display inter-limb asymmetries of greater than 10% are considered to have increased risk of injury (Campbell et al., 2019; Lilley et al., 2007; Moresi, Bradshaw, et al., 2013).
+The uneven distribution of impact forces between limbs is thought to cause altered mechanical stress on different body tissues, exposing one side over the other leading to ankle injury (Čuk & Marinsek, 2013).
+Only a small number of studies involving gymnasts have demonstrated inter-limb asymmetry of landing force during drop land tasks, reporting increased injury risk (Campbell et al., 2019; Moresi et al., 2013; Pajek et al., 2016).
+Studies focusing on dynamic gymnastic specific tasks including handstand and somersault tasks have demonstrated inter-limb asymmetry of landing force (Exell, Robinson and Irwin, 2016; Campbell et al., 2019).
 Sample sizes were small using mixed populations, and it is therefore unclear if findings are relevant to elite gymnasts.
 None of these studies considered prospective injury data collection and examined differences between injured and non-injured gymnasts.
-In the absence of high quality research and appropriate study designs (Campbell et al, 2019), it remains unclear whether higher landing force and asymmetry of landing force predispose ankle injury in elite gymnasts.
+In the absence of high quality research and appropriate study designs (Campbell et al., 2019), it remains unclear whether higher landing force and asymmetry of landing force predispose ankle injury in elite gymnasts.